-How to use Touch ID on your iPhone or iPad
+Touch ID helps keep your iPhone or iPad secure, here's how to set it up

 - Enter your passcode when prompted.

-Switch iPhone/iPad Unlock, Apple Pay, or iTunes and App Store to Off.
+Switch iPhone/iPad Unlock, iTunes and App Store, Apple Pay, or Password AutoFill to Off.

 How to delete a Touch ID fingerprint

-If you have given someone fingerprint access to your device for an emergency, or another reason, and you don't need that person to have access anymore it's a good idea to delete their fingerprint.
+If you have given someone fingerprint access to your device for an emergency or another reason and you don't need that person to have access anymore, it's a good idea to delete their fingerprint.
 Also, if a fingerprint becomes glitchy, you can remove it and redo it.
 That's because deleting Touch ID fingerprints is even easier than adding them!

-- Launch the Settings app on your Touch ID capable device.
+- Launch the Settings app on your Touch ID-capable device.

 - Tap on Touch ID & Passcode.